What is infective endocarditis?

-This condition is rare in individuals with healthy hearts.
-People who have other heart diseases or conditions are at higher risk.
+This condition is rare in people with healthy hearts.
+People who have other heart conditions are at higher risk.

-If you are at high risk for infective endocarditis, you may need antibiotics before certain medical and dental procedures.
+You may need to take antibiotics before certain medical and dental procedures if you’re at high risk for infective endocarditis.
 Antibiotics help stop bacteria from entering your bloodstream and causing infection.
 Talk to your surgeon or dentist before any surgical procedure.

 Symptoms vary from person to person.
-In some people they come on suddenly.
-In other people, symptoms develop more slowly.
-Talk to your doctor if you experience any of the symptoms below.
+In some people, symptoms come on suddenly, while others develop symptoms more slowly.
+Talk to your doctor if you experience any of the symptoms listed below.
 People at high risk of endocarditis should take particular care.

 Symptoms may include: